Maliki school

 The Maliki school (Note: ٱلْمَذْهَب ٱلْمَالِكِيّ) or Malikism is one of the four major schools of Islamic jurisprudence within Sunni Islam.
 It was founded by Malik ibn Anas (c.
 711–795 CE) in the 8th century.
-In contrast to the Ahl al-Hadith and Ahl al-Ra'y schools of thought, the Maliki school takes a unique position known as Ahl al-Amal, in which they consider the Sunnah to be primarily sourced from the practice of the people of Medina and living Islamic traditions for their rulings on Islamic law.
+In contrast to the Ahl al-Hadith and Ahl al-Ra'y schools of thought, the Maliki school takes a unique position known as Ahl al-A'mal, in which they consider the Sunnah to be primarily sourced from the practice of the people of Medina and living Islamic traditions for their rulings on Islamic law.

-The Maliki school is one of the largest groups of Sunni Muslims, comparable to the Shafi’i madhhab in adherents, but smaller than the Hanafi madhhab.
-Sharia based on Maliki Fiqh is predominantly found in North Africa (excluding parts of Egypt), West Africa, Chad, Sudan and the Persian Gulf.
+The Maliki school is the second largest Sunni school, larger than the Shafi’i school but smaller than the Hanafi school.
+It is predominant in North Africa, West Africa and the Gulf states of Bahrain, Kuwait and United Arab Emirates.
+The current Maliki population is said to be around 500 million, comprising about 25% of the total Muslim population.

-In the medieval era, the Maliki school was also found in parts of Europe under Islamic rule, particularly Islamic Spain and the Emirate of Sicily.
-A major historical center of Maliki teaching, from the 9th to 11th centuries, was in the Mosque of Uqba of Tunisia.

-One who ascribes to the Maliki school is called a Maliki, Malikite or Malikist (ٱلْمَالِكِيّ, ٱلْمَالِكِيَّة).